nathanjhood/OrfanidisBiquad/README.md

 ![DF II](https://github.com/StoneyDSP/OrfanidisBiquad/blob/0a9c1168752616b455d68b52a2b0b841102dfa16/Res/Biquad_filter_DF-IIx.svg.png)

-# Creating the transformations - getting started;
+# Creating the coefficients;

-First, we need to create an input (Xn), and output (Yn), and our 6 coefficients for gain multiplication, the results of which are summed together using linear addition;
+First, we need to create an input (Xn), and output (Yn), and our 6 coefficients for gain multiplication, the results of which are summed together using linear addition.
+We can start with an arrangement that simply passes the audio sample from input to output unchanged;

     {